acearchive/acearchive.lgbt/content/docs/about/project.md

   - "/docs/about/linking-to-content"
 ---

-Ace Archive is a project to preserve the history of queer communities, with a particular focus on the asexual, aromantic, and other aspec communities.
+Ace Archive is a project to document the history of queer communities, with a particular focus on the asexual, aromantic, and other aspec communities.

-Much of ace history is poorly documented, and between dead links, lost media, and defunct websites, primary sources can be difficult to track down.
-The purpose of this website is to consolidate important artifacts in ace history to make them easy to find, and to act as a permanent home for these artifacts that people can link to from blogs, wikis, etc.
+Between dead links, lost media, and defunct websites, primary sources related to ace history can be difficult to track down.
+The purpose of this site is to consolidate important documents, photos, and websites from ace history to make them easy to find, and to act as a permanent home for these artifacts that people can link to from blogs, wikis, etc.

 Ace Archive is open-source and licensed under the [MIT